Active implantable medical device

 Custom-made device means any device specifically made in accordance with a written prescription of any person authorised by national law by virtue of that person's professional qualifications which gives, under that person's responsibility, specific design characteristics, and is intended for the sole use of a particular patient exclusively to meet their individual conditions and needs.

 However, mass-produced devices which need to be adapted to meet the specific requirements of any professional user and devices which are mass-produced by means of industrial manufacturing processes in accordance with the written prescriptions of any authorised person shall not be considered to be custom-made devices;

 Declaration of conformity

 The EC declaration of conformity is the manufacturer or authorised representative's documentation for that the medical device can be placed on the market in EU.
 The manufacturer ensures and declares that the product meets the provisions applicable for the product in the regulation.
-More detailed information under Placing on the market of medical devices.
+For more information, please see placing on the market of medical devices.

-There is no specific Norwegian regulatory framework for the handing out of free samples of medical devices.
 The basic requirements for free samples are similar to those for other medical devices.
-Medical devices that are CE- marked, fulfilling the requirements in the applicable directive, may be marketed freely within the EU/EEA.
-Labeling and instruction for use for free samples must be in Norwegian, corresponding to other medical devices.
+Medical devices that are CE marked may be marketed freely within the EU/EEA.
+Labelling and instruction for use for free samples must be in Norwegian language.

 Global Medical Device Nomenclature is a system of internationally agreed terms used to identify medical devices.